Here are some of our heartfelt stories we like to share …

 By the end of the summer of 2009, this photograph prompted Silent Voices to initiate the rescue of 21 mustangs from the recent BLM Challis, Idaho, Roundup.

-In a tremendous joined effort with the Bureau of Land Management 21 un-adoptable wild mares were placed into our care that fall.
 The following spring, 11 foals were born!
+Some of them required our initial constant care to catch up on their resilience.
+The pregnant mares had lived through trauma and their pregnancy had not been able to follow their natural course, to say the least.
 With the tremendous support of Glendale Farms and endless volunteer help, as well as continuous funding, we were able to care for the "Challis Sisterhood" for over 3 years.

 Doro, who was the horse’s daily caregiver, refers to that time as her “most profound horse education”…

 Silent Voice’s mission was to preserve as much of the herd’s natural behavior and dynamic as we were able to.
-The herd, as a whole, was eventually returned to protected freedom into a 7000 acre private sanctuary in Northern California in 2014.
+The herd, as a whole, was eventually returned to protected freedom into a 7000 acre private sanctuary in Northern California in 2013.

-Since the departure of “the girls”, we have scaled down the size of our projects.
-We continue to follow our mission in many ways and large numbers of horses have found their way into a brighter future with our assistance.
+We continue to follow our mission as large numbers of horses continue to find their way into a brighter future with our assistance.